Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/install-tactic-rhel.md

-# Install TACTIC on RHEL
+# Install TACTIC on Fedora 30

-Updated October 2019
+> Updated December 2019

-These instructions are for a TACTIC server that will use PostgreSQL and Apache on a RHEL server (FedoraOS, CentOS, Red Hat).
+These instructions are for a TACTIC server that will use PostgreSQL and Apache on a Fedora 30 server.
 Refer to the General TACTIC Installation for using other OS.
 For other database types, refer to guides in Install TACTIC Application.

 ## Install PostgreSQL